Developing a Diversified Base and Precious Metals Portfolio

 This profile is part of a paid investor education campaign.*

 Tartisan Nickel Corp.
-(CSE:TN) is a Canadian mineral exploration and development company focused on gold, silver, and zinc projects in Peru and—more recently—a nickel-copper-cobalt project in Ontario, Canada.
+(CSE:TN) is a Canadian mineral exploration and development company focused developing its nickel-copper-cobalt project in Ontario, Canada as well as on gold, silver, and zinc projects in Peru.
 Part of the Tartisan Nickel portfolio of holdings consists of an over 20 percent equity stake in Eloro Resources Ltd (TSXV:ELO), including ownership of a 2 percent NSR for the company’s La Victoria property.
 Originally discovered by Tartisan, the La Victoria property lies within a 300 km belt in the Peruvian Andes which hosts 12 operating mines, 9 of which are precious metal and 3 of which are world class producers.
 Eloro launched a 16-hole drill program on the property’s Rufina zone in October 2017, the results of which are expected in January 2018.

 Tartisan Nickel also owns a 100 percent stake in the Don Pancho zinc-lead-silver project, located just 9 kilometers from Trevali’s (TSX:TV) Santander Mine, which has historical grades of up to 4.4 percent zinc, 3.3 percent lead and 61 g/t silver over 1.15 meters.
 The third of Tartisan’s Peruvian holdings is a 100 percent stake in the Ichuna copper-silver project, contiguous to Buenaventura’s San Gabriel property.